skip to content

 3. To understand how the changing political and religious climate of the Roman Empire was reflected and processed in Greek poetry.

-The paper is divided into two sections.
-Section A contains passages from the set texts, to each of which is attached a question regarding the passage and/or the work from which it is taken.
-Section B contains essay questions covering the full range of the set texts and the subjects lectured on.
-Candidates are required to answer three questions, at least one from each section.
+The paper will be divided into two sections.
+Section A will contain passages from the set texts, to each of which will be attached a question regarding the passage and/or the work from which it is taken.
+Section B will contain essay questions covering the full range of the set texts and the subjects lectured on.
+Candidates will be required to answer three questions, at least one from each section.

 Course description